Explore Las Vegas

 What's appealing about a gigantic wedge of concrete in a remote desert canyon?
 As it turns out, quite a lot.
-Hoover Dam was a groundbreaking engineering feat in the 1930s when it was built--even today, it's not easy to pour that much concrete and divert a river.
-This massive dam created one of North America's largest reservoirs, Lake Mead, and was built during the Great Depression.
+Hoover Dam was a groundbreaking engineering feat in the 1930s when it was built.
+Even today, it's not easy to pour that much concrete and divert a river.
+This massive dam created the United States' largest reservoir, Lake Mead, and was built during the Great Depression.
 Hoover Dam played a major role in development throughout much of the Southwest United States, a history that's explained in the displays at the Visitor Center, where you can also learn about its fascinating construction.
-Now that regular traffic has been re-routed around the dam to the bypass bridge (also an amazing engineering accomplishment), it's easier to wander along the top of the dam and appreciate its Art Deco details.
-Tours are also available to see inside the massive structure.
+Now that traffic has been re-routed around the dam to the Mike O'Callghan-Pat Tillman Bypass Bridge (also an amazing engineering accomplishment), it's easier to wander along the top of the dam and appreciate its Art Deco details.
+Tours are available to see inside this massive structure.

-Tours and Excursions: "You can stand in two states at one time--Arizona and Nevada--on top of Hoover Dam."
+- Tours and Excursions: "You can stand in two states at one time--Arizona and Nevada--on top of Hoover Dam."

 - Recommended as Best Attractions & Activities Because: The 726-foot-high Hoover Dam was constructed in the 1930s and remains an impressive and historic engineering achievement.